What is Action-Based Cognitive Remediation (ABCR)?

 action based cognitive remediation

-You’ve likely heard of cognitive remediation therapy if you work in the mental health space.
+If you work in mental health, you may be familiar with cognitive remediation.
 But have you heard of Action-Based Cognitive Remediation (ABCR)?
-Researchers in Canada developed ABCR method to treat cognitive function deficits in cases of severe mental illness.
+Researchers in Canada developed the ABCR method to treat cognitive deficits in cases of severe mental illness.

-ABCR involves using cognitive remediation software, like HappyNeuron Pro, and specific role-playing activities to bridge cognitive skills with real life.
-So that individuals with these deficits can slowly adapt to their challenges with the ultimate goal of re-engaging back into society.
+ABCR involves using cognitive remediation software, like Happyneuron Pro, and specific role-playing activities to bridge cognitive skills with real life.
+With this approach, individuals with deficits can slowly adapt to their challenges with the ultimate goal of engaging in society and achieving independence.

-With this in mind, we will explore what CRT is, what ABCR is, and how it actually works.
+With this in mind, we will explore what cognitive remediation and ABCR are, and how they actually work.
 If you want to read our customer testimonial from clinicians using ABCR, check it out here →

 What Is Cognitive Remediation Therapy?